 - All the drinks' nutritional info is based on a 16oz Grande size.

 Make sense?
-Then grab a Strawberry Acai Starbucks Refresher, toss it in the trash immediately, order up an Iced Pineapple Matcha instead, and check out this ranking.
+Then grab a Strawberry Acai Starbucks Refresher, toss it in the trash immediately, order up a Peppermint Mocha instead, and check out this ranking.

 Nutritional info: 90 calories, 20 grams sugar

 I'm deathly allergic to strawberries, which is 99% of this drink.
 But I put aside my severe allergic reaction to strawberries and took a sip of this.
 It was great!
 JK, I never tried it.
 If Superman were a skinny Jewish guy from Delaware, strawberries would be his kryptonite.

 If you want to enjoy this Strawberry Acai Refreshers drink made with coconutmilk, go forth!
 It looks delicious!
 But sadly, I cannot partake.
 (Read my blurb on Strawberry Acai.)

 40. Salted Caramel Mocha

 A couple years back, Starbucks introduced the Salted Caramel Hot Cocoa (now called the Salted Caramel Hot Chocolate) and this drink, the Salted Caramel Mocha.
 They’re the exact same drink, except for the Mocha includes espresso.
 Piling mocha and java onto salted caramel is a little too much for my tastebuds to handle.
 You ever watch Top Chef where a contestant tries to do too much with a dish and gets called out for it?
 This is that.
 Stick with the hot chocolate if you must get your Salted Caramel fix.

 This is fine.
 It tastes perfectly smooth.
 But there are so many fun variations on this drink—especially where it’s topped with cold foam—that to order this might actually be a waste of a trip to Starbucks

 Nutritional info: 450 calories, 52 grams sugar